Hunsrückisch: Grammar

-The grammatical rules of Hunsrückisch resemble that of Standard German.
+The grammatical rules of Hunsrückisch resemble those of Standard German.

 Gender

-In contrast to the Standard language, Bach (stream) and Salat (salad) are feminine and not masculine — die Bach, die Salaad instead of der Bach, der Salat.
+In contrast to the Standard language, Bach (stream) and Salat (salad) are feminine and not masculine—die Bach, die Salaad instead of der Bach, der Salat.
 Feminine die Brille (glasses) and die Butter become masculine de Brill and de Bodder in Hunsrückisch.

 Female referents are usually of the masculine gender, such as de Marri (Maria), de Suffi (Sophia).
 Die Fraa (Frau "woman") becomes neuter, like in dat Fraamensch (lit. "the woman-human"), when appended with -mensch.
-Diminutives of women's names are also neuter like in Standard German — dat Kattche (Katharina) — but are also often complemented with the name of the locality in which they reside, or with a family name.
+Diminutives of women's names are also neuter like in Standard German—dat Kattche (Katharina)—but are also often complemented with the name of the locality in which they reside, or with a family name.

 Tenses

 In Hunsrückisch the perfect tenses are predominantly used.
 The preterite is reserved for only a small number of verbs, such as saht (sagte "said") and fung (fing, "caught").
 Conjugation largely occurs on the basis of Standard German conjugation.